damalialutfiani/Quizz-on-codecademy/Learn Microsoft Excel for Data Analysis-Lesson2 Visualizing Data.md

 5. Consider the following plot displaying the estimated United States population with each zodiac sign.
 Is a pie chart an effective way to visualize this data?

--	**No - there are too many categories to be able to distinguish between them.**
+    a.  **No - there are too many categories to be able to distinguish between them.**

--	No - the categories do not make up part of a whole.
+    b.
+No - the categories do not make up part of a whole.

--	Yes.
+    c.
+Yes.